 - No foreign transaction fees.
 Given the card’s Caribbean and Latin American routes, this is a big plus.
 Many cards charge a fee of 3% of the purchase price for every foreign transaction.

 - Redemption fee waiver.
 Award travel booked fewer than 28 days in advance typically incurs a $50 fee.

-- Other World Elite Mastercard benefits, including Lyft credits, cash back on Boxed orders, a free ShopRunner membership and more.
+- Other World Elite Mastercard benefits, including Lyft credits, a free ShopRunner membership and more.